top of page

 Your Indoor Air Quality might be worse than the Outdoors

-When we think of air pollution, we are most likely to think of thousands of cars stuck in the traffic, giant industrial chimneys and cities blinded by heavy smog.
+When we think of air pollution, we are most likely to think of hundreds of cars in a traffic jam, giant industrial chimneys and cities blinded by heavy smog.
 However, we are not often aware that the air quality in our homes can sometimes be worse than the air quality outside.
-According to the United States Environmental Protection Agency (EPA), the levels of indoor air pollutants are often 2 to 5 times higher than outdoor levels, and occasionally these levels can exceed 100 times that of outdoor levels of the same pollutants.
+According to the United States Environmental Protection Agency (EPA), the levels of indoor air pollutants are usually 2 to 5 times higher than outdoor levels, and can go upto 100 times of the same pollutants compared to outside.

 How is indoor air pollution different?

 The air that occupies our living rooms, bedrooms, offices, closed public places, and interiors of a public transport are often contaminated by pollutants such as Volatile Organic Compounds (VOCs), combustion byproducts (Carbon Monoxide, Indoor Particulate matter, Secondhand smoke and smoke from cookstoves and heaters) and biological pollutants.
-On the other hand, outdoor air pollution are emissions caused by motor vehicles and factories.
-Other pollution sources include smoke from bushfires, windblown dust, and biogenic emissions from vegetation (pollen and mold spores).
+On the other hand, outdoor air pollution are emissions caused by motor vehicles and factories, and natural sources such as smoke from wildfires, windblown dust, and biogenic emissions from vegetation (pollen and mold spores).

-Since we humans spend a large amount of time indoors for both work and leisure, poor indoor air quality is going to affect our lungs, heart and induce other various illnesses.
-Since the spread of the COVID-19, it has become even more necessary that we pay attention to the quality of our indoor air because research tells us that the virus can latch itself to particle pollutants making it more transmissible.
-This adversely affects business and the wider economy as closed office spaces and factory units with poor indoor air quality become a hotspot from the spread of the virus.
+Since we humans spend a large amount of time indoors for both work and leisure, poor indoor air quality can easily impact our lungs, heart and induce various illnesses.
+Since the spread of the COVID-19, it has become even more important that we pay attention to the quality of our indoor air because as we now see how easily air-borne pathogens can spread from one member of the household to another.
+This also affects business and the wider economy as closed office spaces and factory units with poor indoor air quality become a hotspot for the spread of the virus.

-Outdoor Air Pollution also contributes to poor Indoor Air Quality
+Outdoor Air Pollution also affects Indoor Air Quality

-Our homes are not necessarily designed to protect us from harmful natural elements, such as outdoor air pollution.
+Our homes are not traditionally designed to protect us from outdoor air pollution.
 Since we spend most of our time indoors and frequently at home, exposure to air pollution is also a constant worry.
-Infiltration of outdoor air pollutants is a significant cause of air pollution in homes, in addition to indoor emissions from chores like cooking and cleaning.
-Open windows and doors, supply air ventilation systems, and other openings allow outdoor air pollution to enter buildings as a result of pressure and temperature changes.
+Infiltration of outdoor air pollutants is a significant cause of air pollution in homes, in addition to indoor emissions from activities like cooking and cleaning.
+Open windows and doors, supply air ventilation systems and other openings allow outdoor air pollution to enter buildings as a result of wind pressure and temperature changes.

 Measuring Outdoor Air Quality